talflon/talflon.github.io/crioulo/_posts/2020-05-31-alupec-sonsente.markdown

 I've been trying to get used to the rules and how they're applied by writing in the language and translating things into it.
 I'm storing some of my thoughts, understandings, and questions on [my ALUPEC Sonsénte page]({% link crioulo/alupec-sonsente.markdown %}).

+---

+**EDITED Jun 3:** I realized I had misread the rules for the letter S, so I've removed my criticism of them and tried to softened my critical tone.
+I had thought that intervocalic **S** with the /z/ sound could be written as "s" in Barlavento ALUPEC, but apparently I'm wrong and those are changed to **Z**, which at first glance seems to make things cleaner.